30mhz/resin-utils/README.md

 ### Step 3: Set a base commit
 Setting a base commit on the application can change the version new devices start with, since there build register will contain `None`.

+### Step 4: Start updating
+Update all devices accordingly, using update either one device or an entire application

 ## Menu

 ```